humbertosouza/3760creditrisk/README.md

 `http://<gcplocation>/get_credt_score`

-.
 The expected return is
 ```javascript
 {"status":"Aproved","default_probability":"0.213467"}
 ```

 ## Discussion

 For traceability, the transactions are saved in a NoSQL document-like database.
 This is believed to be useful for billing queries at low cost.
-In addition to it, the same structure can be used for audito purposes, for it contains non-sensitive data of the credit applicants still providing typical audit requests.
+In addition to it, the same structure can be used for audit purposes, for it contains non-sensitive data of the credit applicants still providing typical audit requests.
 If a given request cannot be provided by an existing endpoint, it can still be queried.

 ## TODOs